 Every day, about 32 people in the United States die in drunk-driving accidents.
 In 2020, nearly 12,000 people died in drunk-driving crashes, according to the NHTSA.
 The family members of a person killed by a drunk driver can file a wrongful death lawsuit against the drunk driver.
 Wrongful death claims are similar to standard personal injury lawsuits and generally follow the same steps.

 If you're accused of a DUI in criminal court, especially a DUI causing injury, you need an experienced criminal defense lawyer to represent you.
-You may also need a civil lawyer to represent you if the person you hit decides to file a civil claim against you.
+You may also need a civil lawyer to represent you if get civilly sued over the accident.
 Learn more about what to do if you're facing an injury lawsuit after a DUI-related car accident.

 If you've been injured in a DUI crash, you aren't required to hire a lawyer.
 You can represent yourself in negotiations with insurance adjusters and in civil court.
 But a lawyer can help you get the best possible outcome in your case and minimize the stress and hassle of navigating the criminal and civil legal systems during a difficult time in your life.